moviedo/django_env/README.md

     to: /home/vagrant/project_directory_name
 ```

-#### Configuring New Projects
+### Configuring New Projects

 If you haven't yet created your django project using the command `django-admin.py startproject mysite`, then fear not.
-Create the directory name for the project you wish to start and add that empty directory to the folders yml configurations.
+Create the directory name for the project you wish to start and add that empty directory to the folders yaml configurations.
 The provisioning process will create a new django project for you.

+## Important Information Regarding Usage

+As this project uses Apache and mod_wsgi and not the builtin django server there is an issue regarding automatic reloading of source code when changed.
+Mod_wsgi caches your django project in memory so you won't see the changes in browser unless you run the following command on your project wsgi file `touch your_wsgi_file.wsgi`.

 ## Included Software